ckeditor/ckeditor5/docs/features/feature-digest.md

 				Merge Fields allows the inclusion of placeholders in your content, facilitating the creation of document templates, especially useful for email templates and document automation.
-These placeholders can later be replaced with dynamic values by the customer&#x27;s application, enabling tasks like mass email distribution or generation of personalized documents.
+These placeholders can later be replaced with dynamic values by the customer's application, enabling tasks like mass email distribution or generation of personalized documents.
 			</td>